 To add a new group in Dundas BI, go to the main menu and click the Admin button.

 This launches the Admin screen which presents a categorized list of admin options on the left.
 Expand the Account Service category, and then click Groups.
-In the Groups screen, click Add group.
+In the Groups screen, click Add New on the toolbar.

-In the Add Group dialog, fill in the required details:
+In the Add Group dialog, fill in details such as the following:

 - Tenant – Choose the tenant (if applicable).